 Meetings vary so please contact us if you are interested!

 Our little group started in May, 2013 and have delivered numerous chemo caps and shrugs to cancer patients at local clinics and hospitals.
 We are hoping to gather more members and friends who would enjoy spending a little of their time knitting or crocheting (it is a lot of fun) and helping us to contribute to this worthy cause.
 It all started out with projects to knit caps for chemo patients & members began teaching other members how to knit & crochet for this purpose.
 Members have contributed large amounts of yarn for which we are very grateful.
-Our club members have spent over 2700 volunteer hrs on this project just this last couple of years.
-Please feel free to contact us if you need assistance with any of your knitting or crocheting projects.
+Please feel free to contact us.

 PROPER DISPOSAL OF DEAD BATTERIES